 This weekend I was doing some de-cluttering exercise at home.
-Many unwanted papers I got rid off.
-While doing so, I came across a hand written note at the back of my old bank statement, probably it was the first bank statement I received after opening an account in Bank Of America.
-The title said “A complete Guide to credit score”.
+Many unwanted papers I got rid of.
+While doing so, I came across a handwritten note at the back of my old bank statement, probably it was the first bank statement I received after opening an account with Bank Of America.
+The title said “A Complete Guide to credit score”.

-Any ways, that’s another story, which I will touch upon bit in various upcoming blog posts.
+Anyways, that’s another story, which I will touch upon a bit in various upcoming blog posts.
 Today’s topic is about that handwritten note.

-Updated in April 2015 – Now my credit score is 813, I wrote a post detailing how was I able to get 813 credit score.
+Now my credit score is 813, I wrote a post detailing how was I able to get an 813 credit score.
 Don’t miss reading it.
-It can certanly help you.
-I discovered few aspect of improving score, which were never mentioned by anyone.
+It can certainly help you.
+I discovered a few aspects of improving the score, which was never mentioned by anyone.

-This is a reproduction of the contents from the note I had written in 2005.
+This is a reproduction of the contents of the note I had written in 2005.

 What is Credit Score

-Credit score is a number which reflects your credit worthiness.
-The more the number, more your lenders feel secure that you can pay off the loan extended to you.
+A credit score is a number that reflects your creditworthiness.
+The more the number, the more your lenders feel secure that you can pay off the loan extended to you.

-Three agencies maintain credit scores, Trans Union, Experian and Equifax.
-They have different algorithm to calculate credit score which is closed kept secret, hence the scores vary between the three sources.
+Three agencies maintain credit scores, Trans Union, Experian, and Equifax.
+They have different algorithms to calculate credit score which is closely kept secret, hence the scores vary between the three sources.

 There are two types of credit score inquiry, soft and hard.
 A soft query is made when the intention is just to seek information about you.
 A hard inquiry is made when the intention is to lend you money or credit.